15 Ways to Set Business Goals this Month that Inspire and Delight YouDec 11, 2020

 You def want to know where to spend more time (and where to stop spending time) next year in order to connect with your PPC and generate more sales!

 PSST!
-If you're spending a lot of time on social media but not getting new customers, come download my guide, How (Not) to Sell to Strangers: 5 steps to turning social media strangers into customers ... without selling!
+If you're spending a lot of time on social media but not getting new customers, dive into my free 5-day business course, 4 Business Building Basics Every New Entrepreneur Needs to Know

 10. Where Did I Not Connect With My PPC and Need to Stop Hanging Out Next Year?